Family planning a must to avoid demographic doom – Expert - Vanguard News Nigeria

 He also said that the idea would ensure nobody is excluded in getting the needed FP service he or she deserves.

-He commended the Minister of Finance, Prof. Isaac Adewole, for his effort in making the event a reality.
+He commended the Minister of Health, Prof. Isaac Adewole, for his effort in making the event a reality.

 He however urged the minister to do more especially at the sub-national level to ensure adequate and proper investment takes place.